by David Hamilton

 Are you still making excuses that you can’t go to the gym because it’s too expensive?
 Or can’t afford a new bike to exercise?

-1. Running in the Park – Let’s start with the obvious, running outdoors on the grass in a park.
-Before we had those nice gyms and indoor tracks, we ran outside, everywhere.
-In fact, a book called “Born to Run” talks about how humans were designed to run long distances, and run barefoot.
+- Do some running in the park.
+Before we had nice gyms and indoor tracks, we ran outside — everywhere.
+In fact, a book called Born to Run talks about how humans were designed to run long distances, and run barefoot.
 So no more excuses that you can only run on a treadmill.
 Besides, the impact of running on grass is less than on a treadmill or an indoor track.
 A hard outdoor surface like asphalt is a no-no for your joints.

-8. Resistance Bands – I didn’t know about these until I found a great circuit workout using resistance bands on YouTube by another Canadian workout instructor, Mike Roulston, from Mode Athletics (yes, it’s true – a YouTube workout actually did help get me back into shape).
-You can buy a set of basic resistance bands at one weight for around $10.
-However if you are serious about working out with them, it’s better to invest in a full set with multiple weights/tensions like the Terrell Owens resistance bands.
+- Use resistance bands.
+I didn’t know about these budget workout tools until I found a great circuit workout using resistance bands on YouTube by another Canadian workout instructor, Mike Roulston, from Mode Athletics.
+For example, you can buy a set of basic resistance bands at one weight for less than $20.
+However, if you’re serious about working out with them, it’s better to invest in a full set with multiple weights and tensions.
 You can easily workout your entire body with a set of resistance bands and get a fantastic workout!
 You can checkout Mike’s resistance bands workout here.

-Let’s finish with a recap and some final tips.
+A recap and some final tips

-- Let’s not forget how much you can save on doctor bills and medications by simply getting in shape and staying healthy and fit over the long-term.
+- Let’s not forget how much you can save on doctor bills and medications by simply getting in shape and staying healthy and fit over the long-term

 Now go forth with your new money saving knowledge and get fit on the cheap.